davidkroell/homemade-di/README.md

 cannot be met.

 Furthermore, we cannot provide a mock instance to the `PeopleService` in order to write a unit test for it.
-The solution to this problem is to pull the creation dependency (the `new`) up to the user of the `PeopleService`.
+The solution to this problem is to pull the creation dependency (the `new`) up to the consumer of the `PeopleService`.

 ![The dependency is now inversed, it's the responsibility of whoever wants to use the